TEAMuP-dev/HARP/model_validation/README.md

 - **Opting back into notifications later:** remove the exit-code handling in the two `Validate` steps of the workflow so the script's exit code 1 propagates; failed runs then turn red and GitHub emails maintainers.
-- Example failures indicate a pyharp/gradio-level breakage that likely affects every deployment — fix those before debugging individual spaces.
+- Failures with example models likely indicate a pyharp/gradio-level breakage that may affect every deployment — fix those before debugging individual spaces.